tdchaitanya/looplm/docs/index.md

-# LoopLM - Language Models on the Command Line
+# LoopLM - Loop Language Models in your day-to-day tasks.

 > 🚫🚫🚫
 > This tool is still in active development

-`looplm` -- Command LM is a highly customisable command-line interface for interacting with various Language Models.
-It provides a simple and straighforward way to access state-of-the-art language models directly from your terminal.
+`looplm` -- Loop LM is a highly customisable command-line interface for interacting with various Language Models.
+It provides a simple and straighforward way to access state-of-the-art language models directly from your terminal and helps you leverage LLMs in your day-to-day software development workflows

 ## Features